CynthiaMehul/INVERSE-OF-A-MATRIX/README.md

 ### Step 2:
 Assign matrix to any variable
 ### Step 3:
-Using the np.linalg.inv(), we can find the rank of the given matrix.
+Using the np.linalg.inv(), we can find the inverse of the given matrix.
 ### Step 4:
 Print the derived answer